 This novel arose from a short story I'd written with Nuala, a teenage Irish girl, at it's centre.
 I have worked with many young people who were living in care and she became an amalgam of the stories I had heard from them.
 As with both my novels characters write themselves into the book, and Joe in the early stages of my writing insisted on his story being told.
 I began to write the novel in Ireland and the wild and beautiful west coast seemed the perfect setting.
 Back home in Shropshire, my regular walk with the dog takes me past a timber yard with its rows of sawn tree trunks.
 I imagined Nuala there at dusk when it is peaceful with only the call of the owl breaking the silence.
 And so a novel evolved!

-My first novel is Too Loud a Silence.
-Described as a contemporary literary novel, it was published in November 2016.
-Available directly from the author, on Amazon or from Shropshire independent bookshops and Waterstones.
+My novels are contemporary literary novels.
+Available directly from the author, or Amazon or from Shropshire independent bookshops and Waterstones.

 It is 2011, Egypt is in the grip of the Arab Spring and there is no room for outsiders.